gowen100/Jane-Street-Solutions/README.md

-Found out about these puzzles from <a href="https://www.efinancialcareers.co.uk/news/2020/07/how-to-get-a-job-at-jane-street">this article</a>.Going back and looking at some of the older ones when I have time.
+Found out about these puzzles from <a href="https://www.efinancialcareers.co.uk/news/2020/07/how-to-get-a-job-at-jane-street">this article</a>.
+Going back and looking at some of the older ones when I have time.

 ### Jane St Jan 2021 problem (code to be added at the end of the month)
 Wouldn't have got this one without struggling with the Oct 20 problem